ePages-de/epages-docs/_posts/2016/2016-08-09-kubernetes-etcd-cluster.md

 ## Outline

 Kubernetes offers a wide [range of settings](http://kubernetes.io/docs/getting-started-guides/).
-Therefore, in this series we concentrate on version [1.2.2](https://github.com/kubernetes/kubernetes/tree/v1.2.2) and its characteristics.
+Therefore, in this series we focus on version [1.2.2](https://github.com/kubernetes/kubernetes/tree/v1.2.2) and its characteristics.

 In order not to specify every command per host, we use role names for groups of computers.
-Together with the user and the workspace, a command could look as follows:
+Considering the user and the workspace, a command could look as follows:

 {% highlight bash %}
 root@common:~$ ls -la /etc